Executive Peer Global Events

 • Recent developments and open questions.

+Inv.
 Speaker: Marius Stefana, Head of Antitrust and European Law, Legal, Corporate, Regulatory and Antitrust – European Affairs, ENEL

-European Power Distribution KEYNOTE SESSIONs
+European Power Distribution / Smartgrid engage KEYNOTE SESSIONS

 Making Well Informed, Data-Driven and Efficient Investment Decisions in Order to Maintain Optimal Future Distribution Asset Performance